kubearmor/KubeArmor/getting-started/support_matrix.md

 # KubeArmor Support Matrix

-KubeArmor supports following types of workloads:
+KubeArmor supports the following types of workloads:
 1. **K8s orchestrated**: Workloads deployed as k8s orchestrated containers.
 In this case, Kubearmor is deployed as a [k8s daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 Note, KubeArmor supports policy enforcement on both k8s-pods ([KubeArmorPolicy](security_policy_specification.md)) as well as k8s-nodes ([KubeArmorHostPolicy](host_security_policy_specification.md)).
 2. **Containerized**: Workloads that are containerized but not k8s orchestrated are supported.
 KubeArmor installed in [systemd mode] can be used to protect such workloads.
 3. **VM/Bare-Metals**: Workloads deployed on Virtual Machines or Bare Metal i.e. workloads directly operating as host/system processes.
 In this case, Kubearmor is deployed in [systemd mode].